themiszamani/B2SAFE-B2STAGE-Training/0X-Working-with-PIDs_CURL.md

 curl --help
 ```

-If you write the code described below in a file, dont forget to change the permissions of the file.
+If you write the code described below in a file, don't forget to change the permissions.
 You should make each file executable.

 Suppose you have a file `filename.sh`